📍 Local Community Team Pickleball League

 Divisions are defined by the combined DUPR rating and the age of a team's players.

-In our inaugural season, there may be 4 divisions: DUPR 12 Open, DUPR 12 50+, DUPR 14 Open, and DUPR 14 50+.
+In our inaugural season, there will be 3 divisions: DUPR 12 Open, DUPR 12 50+, and DUPR 14 Open.

 DUPR stands for Dynamic Universal Pickleball Rating.
 The team's combined DUPR rating is calculated by adding together the four individual DUPR ratings of the four players that play for a team in a match.